BlinkZer0/LM-Studio-IDE-Plugin/README.md

 # LM Studio IDE Plugin

-**CHECK THE RELEASES FOR 3 different IDE Plugins that work, VS Code, Cursor, and Windsurf!**
+**CHECK THE RELEASES FOR 3 different IDE Plugins that work, VS Code, Cursor, and Windsurf! (in the sidebar)**

 [See it in action](https://youtu.be/iK5xdZFW96Q?si=eKNTVVlLAht45VTO)